-- 1. Creativity: based on the theme, the member is showing some creativity without exceeding the 2 second test.
-The subject or theme must be obvious within 2 seconds. - 2.
-Composition, choice of DOF, focus, sharpness etc... - 3.
-Subject treatment Is the subject obvious and well compose?
-Quality of light? - 4.
-Interplay of light and shadows: Is there a wow factor in this image? - 5.
-The story can you read the story or make up one - 6.
-The quality of the post-processing: cropping and other adjustment making the image awesome but not overdone - 7.
-Printing quality
+- 1. Composition, choice of DOF, focus, sharpness etc.... - 2.
+Subject treatment Is the subject obvious and well composed? - 3.
+Interplay of light and shadows - 4.
+The story can you read the story or make up one - 5.
+The quality of the post-processing: cropping and other adjustment making the image awesome but not overdone - 6.
+Digital or Printing quality - 7.
+Creativity: based on the theme, the member is showing some creativity without exceeding the 2 second test.
+The subject or theme must be obvious within 2 seconds.

 Please note that the expectation is that Novice and Intermediate can present a beautiful image while Advanced and Expert should present an awesome image, one that can be exhibited in a gallery.
-Not all the listed criteria applies.
-It is left to the judge's discretion to apply as he/she see fit for the theme.
+Not all the listed criteria apply.
+It is left to the judge's discretion to apply as he/she sees fit for the theme.